 Google takes another run on a new social networking app called Shoelace as a more experimental area.
 Google’s Area 120 incubator is creating a hyperlocal social network aimed at organizing local events and activities.

-Shoelace, unlike other social networking platforms, seems to have much more modest ambitions that aim for Facebook’s ubiquitous Events functionality.
+Unlike other social networking platforms, Shoelace seems to have much more modest ambitions that aim for Facebook’s ubiquitous Events functionality.
 The app is merely aimed at growing your group of friends by matching you with people with the same interests and hobbies.

 You can download and definitely give it a try via the Google Play Store.